 1. Openness can be encouraged through the use of social networks and enterprise social platforms.
 People need to know what others are doing and the default mode has to be sharing.
 If workers cannot connect with anyone they need to, then the knowledge needed to address a problem may never be revealed to those who need it.
 Opening communications to everyone is the antithesis of bureaucracy, where lines of control are ever-important.
 Bureaucracies are the enemy of innovation, as they favour self-preservation over change.
 They are self-serving.
 They are also reinforced by the notion of jobs.
 Openness means getting rid of jobs, which subvert openness, innovation and emergent practices.
 Social networks, powered by social media, help to remove bureaucracy and antiquated ways of working.

 2. Just because a system is open does not mean that a learning organization will emerge.
-People need to practice knowledge-sharing through the narration of work and personal knowledge management.
+People need to practice knowledge-sharing through the narration of work and personal knowledge mastery.
 Both are simple concepts to understand but take time to become daily practices throughout an organization.

 3. Finally, any organization needs to have a diversity of opinions in order to remain innovative and deal with the wicked problems described by Thierry and Ralph.
 “Connections drive innovation“, according to Tim Kastelle.
 “We need input from people with a diversity of viewpoints to help generate innovative new ideas.
 If our circle of connections grow too small, or if everyone in it starts thinking the same way, we’ll stop generating new ideas.”
 This means giving access to social networks, eliminating tribes such as departmental silos, and actively looking for people with different backgrounds and experience.